NitorCreations/OperationChina2013/README.md

 directory and add them to the Java code.
 They need to be added to the loading in ```initWiimote()``` and then the event processing needs to be added to ```gestureReceived(GestureEvent event)```.
 Both are in ```PresentationController``` class.

+## HTTP server ##

+You can start a http server that serves the slides by adding ```-Dhttpport={port}```.
+Navigating to the root of that server will then load all of the slides.
+Later I plan to enable following the current slide of the presentation being shown and to control the slideshow so that you could for example skip some slides.

+Also a nice thing I could add would be to offer zip downloads containing either html or the png format of the slides.

 ## Caveats ##

 The build works on my Ubuntu workstation and my Ubuntu jenkins server and I really have very little interest in making